lacanoid/datalink/README.md

 It comes with a special deamon `pg_datalinker`, which handles all file manipulations, but the extension can be used without it, albeit with some loss of functionality.
-The extension by itself does not perform any file system operations.
+The extension by itself does not perform any file system changes.

 This extension uses a number of advanced PostgreSQL features for implementation, including jsonb, event and instead-of triggers, listen/notify, plperlu...